syedmohsinbukhari/BookSummaries/ThePragmaticProgrammer/README.md

 * People have a tendency to keep clean things clean

-* People have a tendency to not ignore cleanliness when things are already not clean
+* People have a tendency to ignore cleanliness when things are already not clean

 * Do this even in case of emergencies (fires, deadlines, etc)